ERS-HCL/to-do-list-angular/README.md

   <list [userList]="lists" (mylist)="getList($event)"></list>

-  mylist is the output event name i have used.
+  mylist is the output event name I have used.